DharmendraGuda/Movies/README.md

  Refactor the startup class.
 Rerganize dependencies and IOC.

- unit testing to cover all the use cases.
+ unit testing to cover all the use cases and use fluent assertions.